15 Minute Greek Cucumber Salad

-What’s not to adore about this easy-as-can-be 15 minute Greek cucumber salad with feta, olives and cherry tomatoes?
-It’s the absolute best!
+What’s not to adore about this 15 minute Greek cucumber salad with feta, olives, red onion and cherry tomatoes tossed with a simple homemade dressing?
+It’s the absolute best easy side dish for a hot summer day!

 I originally shared this Greek Cucumber Salad on May 30th, 2014.
 I’ve updated the images, some of the text and added a video to share with you today.
 This post may contain affiliate links.

-I use fresh herbs in this chopped salad because it’s a summertime recipe and I always have herbs on hand and they taste much better.
-If you want to make this with dried herbs, use 3/4 teaspoon each dried oregano and dried basil in the dressing.
+- Fresh Herbs: I use fresh herbs, basil and oregano in this chopped salad because it’s a summertime recipe and I always have herbs on hand.
+Plus I like the way fresh herbs taste.
+Parsley dill or mint would also be great.
+If you want to make this with dried herbs, use 3/4 teaspoon each of dried oregano and dried basil in the dressing.
+Dried oregano only (no basil) is a traditional seasoning for Greek salad.

-If you have regular garden cucumbers, you should peel them, but if you have European or Lebanese cucumbers, you can leave them unpeeled.
-I prefer these thinner skinned varieties of cucumbers, and like to peel strips of skin off, to make them pretty!
+- Cucumbers: If you have regular cucumbers, you should peel them, but if you have European, English cucumbers or Lebanese cucumbers, you can leave them unpeeled.
+For this recipe, I prefer to use thinner-skinned varieties of cucumbers.
+I like to peel strips of skin off, to make them pretty.

 To remove the seeds of the cucumber, cut them in half from stem to end.
 Then use a spoon to scoop out the seeds.
 This will make the cucumber salad less watery.